nroduit/nroduit.github.io/content/tutorials/dicom-explorer.en.md

 ![DICOM EXplorer](/tuto/dicom-explorer-level.jpg?classes=shadow&width=700px)
 <br>

+{{% notice tip %}}
+You can navigate through the Patient/Study/Series/Image structure using only [keyboard shortcuts](../../basics/shortcuts).
+For example:
+- Open an image and, if necessary, select the view to focus on.
+If the layout has more than one view, you can move across the views with _Tab_ and _Shift + Tab_.
+The view surrounded by an orange line is the focused view.
+- Navigate through images within a series with _Up_ and _Down_
+- Navigate through series within a study with _Left_ and _Right_
+- Navigate through studies within a patient with _Ctrl + Left_ and _Ctrl + Right_
+- Navigate through patients with _Ctrl + Up_ and _Ctrl + Down_ (follow the order in the patient's combo box and select the last tab if a patient has several tabs already open).
+To navigate open tabs, use _Ctrl + Tab_ and _Ctrl + Shift + Tab_.
+{{% /notice %}}

 #### Patient Level

 * Weasis allows multi-patient display.
 By default, when images are imported a tab with the patient's name opens in the main area.